 The best part of using imitation crab in this Mexican cocktail recipe is that there’s no cooking involved.
 Kani is fully cooked, and the only prep it needs is to shred the large chunks into smaller strands coarsely.

-However, I do like to generously drizzle the shredded crab meat with lemon or lime juice and let stand for a few minutes before adding the rest of the coctel ingredients to take off some of the fishy taste.
+However, I like to generously drizzle the shredded crab meat with lemon or lime juice and let it stand for a few minutes before adding the rest of the cocktail ingredients to take off some fishy taste.

 Serving suggestions